microsoft/CameraTraps/classification/README.md

 The `evaluate_model.py` script takes 2 main inputs: a `params.json` file created during model training, and a path to a model checkpoint.

-* `params.json`: Passing in a `params.json` file simplifies the number of arguments you need to pass to `evaluate_model.py`, although there are many parameters which can be overridden via command-line arguments (run `evaluate_model.py --help` to see which parameters can be overriden).
+* `params.json`: Passing in a `params.json` file simplifies the number of arguments you need to pass to `evaluate_model.py`, although there are many parameters which can be overridden via command-line arguments (run `evaluate_model.py --help` to see which parameters can be overridden).
 * checkpoint file: This can be either a normal checkpoint or a TorchScript-compiled checkpoint.
 If the checkpoint is a normal checkpoint, the script will compile a TorchScript checkpoint and save it to the same place as the normal checkpoint, except with a `_compiled` suffix added to the filename.

 Note that the classifier evaluation code uses the "accimage" backend for image transformations instead of the "Pillow" or "Pillow-SIMD" backend used during training.
 The accimage backend empirically improves data loading speed by about 20-50% over Pillow and Pillow-SIMD.
 However, accimage runs into occasional unpredictable errors every once in a while, so it is impractical for training.
 For evaluation, it has worked quite well though.